VaiTon/WireMCP/README.md

 {
   "mcpServers": {
     "wiremcp": {
-      "command": "node",
+      "command": "wiremcp",
-      "args": [
+      "args": []
-        "/ABSOLUTE_PATH_TO/WireMCP/index.js"
-      ]
     }
   }
 }
 ```

-**Location (macOS)**: `/Users/YOUR_USER/Library/Application Support/Claude/claude_desktop_config.json`

 ## Other Clients

 This MCP will work well with any client.
-Use the command `node /path/to/WireMCP/index.js` in their MCP server settings.
+Use the command `wiremcp` in their MCP server settings.

 # Example Output